fayazaMSF/Tamil_Tokenizer/README.md

 # Tamil_Tokenizer
-This is help to tokenize sentence to word.
+This is help to tokenize Tamil sentence to word.